KacperKozak/light-trails/README.md

 fromTo({ opacity: (n) => … }, 400)
 ```

-For example, if the animation will be at 200ms this function will be cal with `n = 0.5`.
+For example, if the animation will be at 200ms this function will be called with `n = 0.5`.
-It depends on how you want to change, you can make your own *value function* or use one of build-in.
-The most common in are `val(0, 100, 'px')` and `color('#FFF', '#000')`.
+Depending on what you want to do you can make your own *value function* or use one of build-in.
+The most common are `val(0, 100, 'px')` and `color('#FFF', '#000')`.

-There are more operators which can work together, for example `set()` when you want to change value immediately or `delay()`:
+There are more operators which can work together, for example `set()` when you want to change a value immediately or `delay()`:

 ```ts
 const fadeInTrail = trail('h1', [